MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 In the following lab exercise, you will continue in your role as Holly Dickson, Adatum Corporation’s Microsoft 365 Administrator.
 In this exercise, you will perform several user and group management functions within Microsoft 365.
 You will begin by creating a Microsoft 365 user account for Holly, who will be assigned the Microsoft 365 Global Administrator role.
 You will create several Microsoft 365 groups and assign existing Microsoft 365 users as members of those groups.
 You will then delete one of the groups and then use Windows PowerShell to recover the deleted group.

-**Note:** The VM environment provided by your lab hosting provider comes with 11 existing Microsoft 365 user accounts, as well as a large number of existing on-premises user accounts.
+**Note:** The VM environment provided by your lab hosting provider comes with over 20 existing Microsoft 365 user accounts, as well as a large number of existing on-premises user accounts.
 Several of the existing Microsoft 365 user accounts will be used throughout the labs in this course.
 Even though the MOD Administrator account has been created for you by your lab hosting provider, you will still create Holly Dickson's user account, since having more than one user who's assigned the Microsoft 365 Global Administrator role is a best practice.
 It will also provide you with the experience of creating a Microsoft 365 user account in case you're not familiar with the process.

 ### Task 1 - Create a User Account for Adatum's Microsoft 365 Administrator

 Holly Dickson is Adatum’s Microsoft 365 Administrator.
 Since a Microsoft 365 user account has not been set up for her, she initially signed into Microsoft 365 as the MOD Administrator account (the default Global administrator) in the previous lab.
 In this task, you will continue to be logged in as the MOD Administrator, during which you will create a Microsoft 365 user account for Holly.
 You will also assign the Microsoft 365 Global Administrator role to Holly's account.
 This role will give Holly permissions to perform all administrative functions within Microsoft 365.
 Following this task, you will log in using Holly's new account and you will perform all remaining labs using Holly's persona.

+**License Note:** Before creating Holly's account, you will first verify the number of available licenses.
+In doing so, you will note that while your lab tenant provides 20 Microsoft 365 E5 licenses and 20 Enterprise Mobility + Security E5 licenses, all of those licenses have already been assigned to the existing user accounts created by your lab hosting provider.
+As such, you must first unassign one of each licenses from an existing user so that you can assign the licenses to Holly.

 **Important:** As a best practice in your real-world deployment, you should always write down the credentials of the first Global administrator account (in this lab, it's the MOD Administrator account, whose username is admin@xxxxxZZZZZZ.onmicrosoft.com, where xxxxxZZZZZZ is the tenant prefix assigned by your lab hosting provider).
 You should store away this account information for security reasons. **This account should be a non-personalized identity** that owns the highest privileges possible in a tenant.
 It should **not** be MFA activated because it is not personalized.
 Because the username and password for this first Global admin account are typically shared among several users, this account is a perfect target for attacks; therefore, it's always recommended that organizations create personalized service admin accounts (for example, an Exchange admin, SharePoint admin, and so on) and keep as few personal Global admins as possible.
 For those personal Global admins that you do create in your real-world deployment, they should each be mapped to a single user (such as Holly Dickson), and they should each have Azure Active Directory Multi-Factor Authentication (MFA) enforced.